Skip to content

 unblocking toilet

-Importance of Knowing When DIY Methods Are Insufficient:
+Importance of Knowing When DIY Methods Are Insufficient

 While DIY methods can be effective for minor blockages, it's important to recognize when the problem exceeds your capabilities.
 Continuing to attempt DIY fixes on a stubborn blockage can potentially worsen the situation and lead to more extensive damage and costly repairs.